The warrior's grave, which was discovered in North Bersted, is the most elaborately equipped ever found in England.

 James Kenny, archaeologist

-Chichester District Council has been awarded £50,000 of National Lottery funding to carry out a project to conduct DNA tests to establish the man’s origins and appearance, as well as making the archaeological finds available to the public through a free exhibition.
-The Council will also be actively involving local schools, universities and community groups by creating workshops, activity days and lectures series.
+Chichester District Council was awarded £50,000 of National Lottery funding to conduct DNA tests to establish the man’s origins and appearance and to make the archaeological finds available to the public through a free exhibition.

-The public will soon be able to explore the life, health and death of this fascinating man and his lavish burial possessions in an exhibition opening on 25 January 2020 at The Novium Museum in Chichester.
+Visitors can now explore the life, health and death of this fascinating man and his lavish burial possessions in an exhibition opening on 25 January 2020 until 25 September at The Novium Museum in Chichester.

 A unique discovery

 Over the past 12 years, this find from 50BC has been analysed and interpreted by a team of world-class experts.